Law school in the United States: Lawsuits related to American legal education

 In 1995, the United States Department of Justice sued the American Bar Association, the accrediting body of American law schools, for allegedly violating the Sherman Antitrust Act.
 The settlement of the suit prohibited the ABA from using salary of faculty or administrators as an accreditation criterion.

 In 2011, several law schools were sued for fraud and for misleading job placement statistics.
 Most of these suits have been dismissed on the merits.

 Political balance

 Liberal professors have claimed that there is conservative bias in law schools, particularly within law and economics and business law fields.
 Liberals have also argued for affirmative action to increase the representation of women and minorities among law students and law faculty.

 Conservative students have argued that there is a liberal bias among top tier law faculty.

-Sexist text message campaign of 2024
+2024 text message controversy

 During 2024, female law students, professors and deans across the nation received anonymous text messages complaining that women are outperforming men at law schools on their personal cellphones, stating such as "Law school isn't fair for us men", sparking an FBI investigation.